fghaas/openinfrasummit2019-shanghai/markdown/snapshot-rollback.md

-run `openstack stack snapshot create` on a stack with nested stacks, then the nested stack’s snapshot becomes not an error, but a no-op: you’ll end up with a snapshot in the `SNAPSHOT_COMPLETE` stage, which however doesn’t contain any resource snapshots at all.
+run `openstack stack snapshot create` on a stack with nested stacks, then the nested stack’s snapshot becomes not an error, but a no-op: you’ll end up with a snapshot in the `SNAPSHOT_COMPLETE` stage, which however doesn’t contain any nested resource snapshots at all.